-The M.A. in Teaching English as a Second Language (TESL) program prepares students for teaching in ESL classrooms, and also provides training for teaching English as a second language in colleges and language institutes in the U.S. and abroad Students are strongly encouraged to pursue the degree as full-time students, and all students will complete either a practicum or a student teaching experience.
+This is an inter-disciplinary program that includes specialization in English as a Second Language (ESL)/Bilingualism.
+The ESL/Bilingualism program prepares students for teaching in ESL or bilingual classrooms, and also provides training for teaching English as a second language in colleges and language institutes in the U.S. and abroad.